julien-diener/CRtoolbox/README.md

  - KLT feature tracker (Tomasi-Kanade feature detector & Lucas-Kanade tracking)
  - Optical flow from either KLT or image correlation (using the additional MatPIV toolbox)
- - Bi-Orthogonal Decomposition of optical flow or tracked features Management tools for image sequences and avi files
+ - Bi-Orthogonal Decomposition of optical flow or tracked features
  - A player to display all results
  - A full set of user interfaces